Available Projects

 - NURBS/CAD model processing; thesis/internship at Schut Geometrical Metrology (Groningen); contact me for details.

-- Surface and envelope modelling for flank machining of surfaces (more details to follow in January 2023).
+- Surface and envelope modelling for flank machining of surfaces; uses this paper as the starting point.

 - If you have taken the Advanced Computer Graphics course, I'll probably have a project for you;-)